 What types of online teaching jobs are there?

 We’ve so far focused on teaching with a company, but how much you can make as an online teacher also depends on the kind of online English teaching job you get.
 In addition to working with a company, you can also freelance teach through a marketplace or work for yourself by starting your own online tutoring business.

-Teachers may offer classes through online marketplaces such as Preply or Hallo.
+Teachers may offer classes through online marketplaces such as Preply.
 A marketplace is a company that works as a sort of “middleman” or agent to connect ESL students and teachers.
 As a teacher using a marketplace, you post your teacher profile to the website, set your rate and availability, and then students can browse and select the teacher they want.

 Teachers can be entrepreneurs too!
 For those teachers who prefer to take the solo route, you also have the option to work for yourself by starting your own online tutoring business.
 You can create your own classroom atmosphere, guidelines, and student base.
 You design your own courses and market them as well.
 Although working for yourself requires more commitment, it also yields some of the biggest rewards.